GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance

 \section{Ethical Considerations}

-In this paper, we introduce a dataset collected from YouTube Videos.
-The process of dataset construction raises several ethical considerations that we have addressed.

-\paragraph{License} To ensure proper usage rights for our publicly available dataset, we collected only videos published under the Creative Commons (CC-BY-SA) license. \paragraph{Privacy} As the videos are recorded in real-world environments, they contain footage of public spaces that might include recognizable individuals or private information.
-To safeguard privacy, we employ EgoBlur \cite{raina2023egoblur} to automatically detect and blur all faces and license plates in our collected frames.
-Subsequently, human annotators performed a verification check on each image to ensure complete anonymization.
+\paragraph{License \& Privacy} We restricted data collection to videos published under the Creative Commons (CC-BY-SA) license.
+To safeguard privacy in public spaces, we applied EgoBlur~\cite{raina2023egoblur} to automatically detect and blur faces and license plates, followed by a human verification stage to ensure complete anonymization.